(otitis externa) is a painful inflammation and infection of the

 symptoms to decide if and when you should see a doctor.

-water.
+white vinegar and rubbing alcohol.
 Make sure the flushing solution is body temperature.
 Inserting cool or

 hot fluids in the ear may cause dizziness.